ilarne/battle/README.md

 ## Running the tests

 Run tests with RSpec.
-From cloned directory, enter:

-`$ rspec`

-to run tests.
+From cloned directory, enter `$rspec` to run tests.

 ## Gameplay